 How do I know if a landfill requires a special permit for used tie disposal?

 Landfill rules for ties vary from very restrictive to very loose.
 It is a state-by-state and often a county-by-county determination/rule-making process.
-Some states are so restrictive that you must perform a TCLP chemical analysis of the ties, plus provide a chain of ownership manifest before landfilling, and in other states/counties ties can be disposed of very easily in non-lined C&D landfills.
+Some states are so restrictive that you must perform a TCLP chemical analysis of the ties, plus provide a chain of ownership manifest before landfilling.
+In other states/counties, ties can be disposed of very easily in non-lined C&D landfills.
 A few locales require cutting ties to 4’ before accepting them.

 California Treated Wood Waste Variance information as of 3 February 2021